 Yes!
-Employees respond well when you empower them, and peer recognition is a great way to make sure everyone feels appreciated.
+Employees respond well when you empower them, and peer recognition is a great way to make sure everyone feels appreciated in the workplace.
 Let's dig a little deeper into two common concerns.

 Will my employees give bonuses for the wrong reasons?